-The team at Zonder Family Law Group specializes in mediating financially and emotionally-complex divorces and understands the issues that come with ending a long term-marriage.
-The attorneys at Zonder Family Law Group are here to quarterback your legal path forward to a better future.
+The online divorce mediators at Zonder Family Law Group specialize in financially and emotionally complex divorces and understand the issues couples go through when ending a long term-marriage.
+Our attorneys are here to quarterback your legal path forward to a better future.

 Our creative and solutions-focused divorce lawyers use advanced, strategic planning to help you achieve swift and effective outcomes that meet your objectives.
 Our goal is to mediate your family law case in a way that optimizes your finances, preserves family harmony, and puts you on track to succeed personally after divorce.

 Before discussing the differences, you should understand a bit about the online divorce mediation process.
 Mediation is an out-of-court solution to resolving your family law case.
 Through confidential meetings with a neutral mediator, you are able to negotiate the issues in your case.

 The divorce mediator does not represent either party in negotiations and cannot offer legal advice.
 The mediator can, however, provide suggestions and insights as to how cases would be handled in the Court as well as how they can be handled when parties work together.

 Mediation requires informed consent and decision-making from both parties but can result in a reduction of the cost, stress, and time spent bringing your case to a resolution.

 Both in-person and online mediation with Zonder Family Law Group feature face-to-face meetings with a licensed attorney, mediator, and Certified Family Law Specialist* through the use of technology and virtual meeting rooms.